 Product Description Decision timescales Payment Peak Reduction This product seeks a reduction in peak power utilised over time.
 This response can manage peaks in demand.
 Utilisation Instruction: At Trade Utilisation ıcts Scheduled Utilisation In this product, the time that flexibility is delivered has been pre-agreed in advance with the provider.
-Utilisation Instruction: At Trade Utilisation Flexibility service products Operational Utilisation This product allows for the use case where the amount of flexibility delivered is agreed nearer to real time.
-Utilisation Instruction: Real Time or Week Ahead Utilisation Operational Utilisation + Scheduled Availability This product procures, ahead of time, the ability of an FSP to deliver an agreed change following a network abnormality.
-Availability Refinement: Not allowed Utilisation Instruction: Real Time or Day Ahead Availability + Utilisation Flexibi Operational Utilisation + Variable Availability This product allows for DNOs and the ESO to procure a level of contracted capacity, but then refine the requirements in terms of availability closer to the event.
+Utilisation Instruction: At Trade Utilisation e produ Operational Utilisation This product allows for the use case where the amount of flexibility delivered is agreed nearer to real time.
+Utilisation Instruction: Real Time or Week Ahead Utilisation Flexibility service products Scheduled Availability + Operational Utilisation This product procures, ahead of time, the ability of an FSP to deliver an agreed change following a network abnormality.
+Availability Refinement: Not allowed Utilisation Instruction: Real Time or Day Ahead Availability + Utilisation Flexibi Variable Availability + Operational Utilisation This product allows for DNOs and the NESO to procure a level of contracted capacity, but then refine the requirements in terms of availability closer to the event.
 Availability Refinement: Week Ahead or Month Ahead Utilisation Instruction: Real Time or Day Ahead or Week Ahead Availability + Utilisation